-Semester 1 Semester 2 explains how data is represented in digital systems and transmitted in networks designs, communicates and evaluates innovative ideas and creative solutions to authentic problems or opportunities plans and manages the production of designed solutions selects and safely applies a broad range of tools, materials and processes in the production of quality projects 5. designs, communicates and evaluates innovative ideas and creative solutions to authentic problems or opportunities 6. plans and manages the production of designed solutions 7. selects and safely applies a broad range of tools, materials and processes in the production of quality projects
+Report Outcomes Semester 1 Semester 2 1.
+Designs, communicates and evaluates innovative ideas and creative solutions to authentic problems or opportunities.
+1. Designs, communicates and evaluates innovative ideas and creative solutions to authentic problems or opportunities.
+2. Plans and manages the production of designed solutions.
+Selects, maintains and appropriately uses hardware for a range of tasks.
+2. Plans and manages the production of designed solutions.
+Selects, maintains and appropriately uses hardware for a range of tasks.

-2019 Year 7 Visual Arts
+2020 Year 7 Visual Arts